Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Technical overview

 The above outline does not provide a bound that scales with the accuracy of $\Delta(w_S)$, and we need to be more careful in our analysis for the full derivation.
 The detailed proof is provided in \cref{prf:main}.
-We end this section with a proof of a weaker Lemma than \cref{lem:cor} that applies only to bounded random variables.
-The full proof will rely on this weaker case: \begin{lemma}[Weaker version of \cref{lem:cor}] Let $X$ and $Y$ be two random variables such that $X$ is bounded by $1$, $\E(X)=0$ and $\E(Y^2)\le 1$.
-If $\E[XY]=\beta$ then: